progval/matrix2051/README.md

 * `matrix2051.exs` starts Matrix2051, which starts Matrix2051.Supervisor, which
   supervises:
   * `config.ex`: global config agent
-  * `client_supervisor.ex`: supervises Matrix clients
-    * `matrix/client.ex`: handles one connection to a Matrix homeserver, as a single user
   * `irc_server.ex`: handles connections from IRC clients.
     * `irc_conn/supervisor.ex`: spawned for each client connection
       * `irc_conn/state.ex`: stores the state of the connection